What is a Profit Center?

 For example, there is a financial service company provides both products and services to its customers.
 Its products would be providing customized accounting and reporting software and its services would include providing accounting services, investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., and consultancy services.
 They would include revenue generated from such clients and expenses would include its employees on the payrollPayrollPayroll refers to the overall compensation payable by any organization to its employees on a certain date for a specific period of services they have provided in the entity.
 This total net pay comprises salary, wages, bonus, commission, deduction, perquisites, and other benefits., computer/laptops used for providing such services.
 Similarly, for a company which is into producing and selling cold drinks, the profit center would be its sales team.

 - It helps an organization to focus on details on how every sub-unit or department under the profit center is performing.
 For example, – an organization is into multi-product sales.
 This will help them understand how much revenue is being generated from each product further divided into each geographic location, shops, etc.

 - It helps the organization determine where and how the costs are incurred.

-- Based on data available, the budget is set for the profit centers, which helps managers and employees to spend as per budget and also meet the target.
+- Based on data available, the budget is set for such centers, which helps managers and employees to spend as per budget and also meet the target.
 This also acts as a motivation to employees as it can affect their performance and earn them extra incentives on achieving target.

 - A big organization which is into products and services both will have many profit centers.
 Because these centers are reported separately segment-wise, it may lead to unnecessary competition within the organization.